TeamsWork-cloud/Diabetic_Retinopathy_Detection_Hackathon_Submission/README.md

 This project aims to detect diabetic retinopathy (DR) using deep learning techniques, specifically **EfficientNet-B2**, to classify fundus images into five severity levels.

 # Features
-- **Preprocessing**: Image resizing, normalization, and augmentation.
+- Preprocessing: Image resizing, normalization, and augmentation.
-- **Model**: Transfer learning with EfficientNet-B2.
+- Model: Transfer learning with EfficientNet-B2.
-- **Optimization**: Adam optimizer with ReduceLROnPlateau scheduler.
+- Optimization: Adam optimizer with ReduceLROnPlateau scheduler.
-- **Evaluation**: F1-score, Precision, Recall, and Grad-CAM visualization for explainability.
+- Evaluation: F1-score, Precision, Recall, and Grad-CAM visualization for explainability.

 ## Installation
 Run the following command to install dependencies: